garagehive/garagehive.github.io/docs/garagehive-faqs.md

 >   How can I add authorised work from a Vehicle Health Check?

 Once you have built the quote up within the Vehicle Health Check and the customer has authorised the additional work, you can tick the Customer Authorised box against all authorised lines.
-Then select Process in the Actions Bar followed by Copy Authorized Lines to Jobsheet.
+Then select Process in the menu bar followed by Copy Authorized Lines to Jobsheet.

 ![](media/garagehive-faqs3.png)